Glendalough Monastic Site and Visitor Centre

 - View as map

-Glendalough is positioned in a glaciated valley with two lakes, and is home to one of the most important monastic sites in Ireland.
-A fascinating early Christian monastic settlement in a spectacular natural location was founded by St. Kevin in the 6th century.
+Glendalough Visitor Centre is dedicated to showcasing the Glendalough monastic site, one of Ireland's most famous tourist attractions.
+Positioned in a glaciated valley with two lakes, the Glendalough monastic site is a fascinating early Christian settlement in a spectacular natural location, founded by Saint Kevin in the 6th century.

-The extensive ruins of Glendalough include several early churches, and an impressive 30 metre high round tower.
-The valley stretches for approximately 3 km, and within it there are several sites of interest.
-The Upper Lake area was the original site of the monastic settlement, and features Reefert Church, Temple-na-Skellig, St. Kevin's Cell, St. Kevin's Bed, the Caher, and various crosses.
+The extensive ruins of Glendalough include several early churches, and an impressive 30-metre high round tower.
+The valley stretches for approximately 3km and contains several areas of great historical interest and beauty.
+The Upper Lake area was the original site of the monastic settlement and features Reefert Church, Temple-na-Skellig, Saint Kevin's Cell, Saint Kevin's Bed, the Caher and various high crosses.

-The Visitor Centre at Glendalough is fully accessible for visitors with disabilities.
-Access to the site, however, is very difficult for wheelchair users.
-This beautiful area is ideal for walking and is suitable for all levels, ranging from a short stroll around the ruins to demanding mountain walks through the valley and around the lakes.
+This beautiful area is ideal as a base for hikes and is suitable for all levels, ranging from a short stroll around the ruins to demanding mountain walks through the valley and around the lakes.